 B+T Current Comment: Please refer to B+T Current Response on Item No. 10.
+Applicant Current Response: No response required

 23. We recommend that the Applicant document the need for both leaching areas, and if two are necessary, evaluate whether the southeasterly field can be relocated to the main limit of work.
 If not, the plans should be updated to reflect the impacts associated with the leaching field, which are not currently shown (e.g. tree clearing, grading).